ereadingtool/ereadingtool/README.md

 You'll need to set a local environment variable so that the backend is aware of the frontend.
 Specifically, `FRONTEND_HOST=localhost:1234`.
 If you're live firing the forgot email functionality from the frontend, you'll be sending the client to the api server if this env var isn't set.

+To have the ability to send invites one's instructor account must have admin privileges.

 #### Tests
 Easily the best testing environment for this is VSCode.
 To enable tests, be sure to look at the launch.json file and confirm there is configuration with an `args` value `test`.
 Then, you'll want to go to the test section of